ilhamisbored/dwm/README.md

 - Every other dependency that are included with the previously stated.

 # Installation of DWM
-Clone this repository, `git clone https://github.com/ilhamisbored/dwm-dotfiles` in your home directory.
+- Clone this repository, `git clone https://github.com/ilhamisbored/dwm-dotfiles` in your home directory.
-`cd` into the dwm-dotfiles directory after git cloning the repository.
+- `cd` into the dwm-dotfiles directory after git cloning the repository.
-`cd` into the `dwm` directory.
+- `cd` into the `dwm` directory.
-Run `chmod +x autostart.sh` to make the autostart file an executable Run `sudo make clean install`, under the assumption that you installed the required dependencies.
+- Run `chmod +x autostart.sh` to make the autostart file an executable
+- Run `sudo make clean install`, under the assumption that you installed the required dependencies.

 # Conky
-Rename `conkyrc` to `.conkyrc` and place the file in your home directory.
+- Rename `conkyrc` to `.conkyrc` and place the file in your home directory.
+- Conky Symbols (paste in `~/.local/share/fonts`): https://cdn.discordapp.com/attachments/746213996067291138/1040476182895923280/ConkySymbols.ttf

 # Installation of dwmblocks
 - Install acpi
 - `cd` into the dwmblocks directory
 - Run the `sudo make clean install` command.
 - `cd` into the `scripts` directory and run `chmod +x *` to make the scripts executable
+- For Void users, download my script for the updates block and paste it in `/usr/loca/bin/`.
+Link: https://github.com/ilhamisbored/xbps-updates
+- For non-Void users, find out your distro's update checking command and edit the updates block.

 # Installation of st
 - `cd` into the st directory